 - Go to your start menu, type Task Manager in the search field and from the results open View running processes with Task Manager.

 - Thoroughly look through all processes.
-The name Panda Viewer might not be there, but if you notice any shady looking process that consumes high amounts of memory it might be ran by the unwanted program.
+The name Mac Auto Fixer might not be there, but if you notice any shady looking process that consumes high amounts of memory it might be ran by the unwanted program.

-- If you spot the process ran by Panda Viewer, right-click on it, open its file location and delete everything in there.
+- If you spot the process ran by Mac Auto Fixer, right-click on it, open its file location and delete everything in there.
 Then go back to the Task Manager and end the process.

 V – DNS check